nickpsal/content-search-ai/README.md

     conda activate content-search-ai
     ```

-2. Open core/main.py and at the search_query write what image you wantyt to search like "A Horse at the Beach":
+2. Open core/main.py and at the search_query write what image you want to search like "A Horse at the Beach":
 ---

 ## 📅 Project Timeline